 - Student and school achievement data must inform decision-making.

 In 2011, the Collaborative began funding small matching grants to individual teachers through Donors Choose.
 Through June 2014, the Collaborative had funded 541 projects, serving a total of 37,340 students.

 Since the 2012-13 school year, the Collaborative has focused on improvement efforts by providing Kansas City area schools with an opportunity to utilize an school-improvement tool called the 5Essentials.

 Based on more than 20 years of research by the University of Chicago, the 5Essentials reliably measures changes in a school through an annual survey of teachers and students, predicts school success through data, and provides individualized actionable reports for each school.

 More than two dozen Kansas City area district, charter, and private schools serving lower-income students are participating, at no cost, in the 5Essentials program.

 The Collaborative is offering the 5Essentials evaluation to:

 - Provide schools a research-based approach to identify strengths and challenges to improve student outcomes.

-- Gather data to compare all schools, regardless of their status as charter, district, or private.
+- Gather data from the 5Essentials evaluation to compare all schools, regardless of their status as charter, district, or private.